schoolboybru/schoolboybru/README.md

 ## Hey, I'm Brandon Bachynski! ✌

 I'm a Full Stack Developer from Canada.
-Mainly Go, C#, and React/Typescript.
+Mainly Go, React/Typescript and some Elixir.
 Neovim enjoyer. [@schoolboybru](https://twitter.com/schoolboybru)

 ### What I'm working on/ What I'm interested in learning more about

 * All things Go
-* Keeping up to date with FE/React world
+* CLI tooling
+* Elixir
+* Functional Programming
 * Distributed Systems
-* Data Engineering
-* Rust

 ### Non software hobbies include
  * skateboarding